-Hi, my name is Richard Lopez, I have epilepsy and I’ve had epilepsy since I was 13, which makes it 29 years.
-I got the RNS implanted on June 11th, 2015.
+Hi, my name is Richard Lopez, I have epilepsy and I’ve had epilepsy since I was 13.
+I got the RNS System on June 11th, 2015.

-I’ve been through what I call “the medication merry-go-round”.
-Everything they’d give me would work for a little bit and then the seizures would start again.
+For a long time I was on what I call “the medication merry-go-round”.
+Everything my doctors gave would work for a little bit and then the seizures would start again.

 I went through surgery to remove my seizure focus and I was seizure free for about two years, but my brain found its way around it and the seizures started coming around again.

 I had mostly Grand Mal seizures.
-I’d hear a ring in the ear and that would let me know something was about to go away.
-Speech completely goes away because my focal point is where my motor skills are.
-Basically I have a nickname for it, I call it “my silent friend” because it just comes on—he just visits whenever.
-Right now, I’m not missing him.
-Not missing him at all.
-But it always put me in panic mode because I knew a seizure was coming on, so my heart would start racing and everything would go on alert.
-Sometimes I could feel my face and my muscles pulling when still awake and then I’d knock out afterwards.
+I’d hear a ringing in my ear and that would let me know that a seizure was about to happen.
+This feeling always put me in panic mode because I knew a seizure was coming on, so my heart would start racing and everything would go on alert.
+Sometimes I could feel my face and my muscles pulling when still awake at the start of my seizures.
+During my seizures, speech would completely go away and I wouldn’t be able to talk.

-I think the fear of a looming seizure was one of the major things that got me the most uncomfortable.
-I mean when I’m knocked out, I don’t know what’s going on.
-But the fear of when a seizure is going to come on would also have me questioning, “am I going to be in danger?”
+The fear of a looming seizure was one of the things that made me the most uncomfortable.
+During a seizure when I was knocked out and I didn’t know what was going on.
+But the fear of when a seizure is going to come on would always have be question if I was going to be in danger and not be able to do anything about it.

-I spoke with a few doctors who knew of something called the RNS System, so I started learning about it.
-It was different than the VNS the doctors offered me.
+I spoke with a few doctors who started to talk to me about the RNS System as a treatment option that could be available to me.
+It was different than the VNS the doctors had initially offered me.
 I talk all day at my job, so I wanted something that wouldn’t potentially tickle my throat or mess with my ability to talk normally.
-I mean, it would’ve just messed with me working—doing what I’m normally doing.
-When the RNS System was finally available, I was already pretty much convinced that it was the alternative treatment I wanted to go with.
+I was afraid the VNS would have made it harder, not easier, to do my job every day.
+When the RNS System was FDA approved in 2013, my doctors had determined that I was a good candidate and I was ready to move forward with the treatment.

 Now that I have the RNS System, I don’t feel my seizures, that’s the bottom line.

-As far as the end-user, I don’t feel anything.
-My doctors took a look at the data it had recorded and asked what I was doing on a specific day.
-I was at my desk, plugging away.
-Apparently I was starting to have a seizure but the RNS System stopped it.
-At that point I think I sat in the car for a little bit and had a cry because I thought that would have been it, right there.
-I think that was it.
+One of the first things I realized after receiving the RNS System is that I didn’t feel anything when it was working.
+When I went in for one of my first follow up visits, my doctors took a look at the data the RNS System recorded from my brain, and asked what I was doing on a specific day.
+I told them I was at my desk, plugging away.
+They could see from the data that I was starting to have a seizure, but the RNS System stopped it before I felt anything.
+After that appointment, I sat in the car for a little bit and cried because I realized how much this decision to get the RNS System was going to change my life for the better.

 I’ve always known the seizures were there, doctors have known they were there.
-But, it’s a lot more relieving knowing that my doctors can now see where it is, when it’s happening, and do something about it rather than go on the medication merry-go-round.
+But it’s very comforting to know that my doctors can now see my seizures, and do something about it rather than asking me to continue my ride on the medication merry-go-round.

-Even with all the medications I was taking, it still wasn’t enough for everyone to just be at ease.
-But now everybody can kind of take a breath because of the RNS System.
-I travel, I work, I’m functioning.
-But the RNS really helps me keep at ease.
+Even with all the medications I was taking before, it wasn’t enough for everyone in my life be at ease.
+Now, everybody – including myself – can take a deep breath because of the RNS System.
+I travel, I work and I can function on my own.

 If I had to say what my life is like now in one word, I would just say “relieving”.